-As of June 30, 2017, the reported amount of the Agency's deposits was \$52,361 and the bank balance was \$52,361.
-Of the bank balance, the entire amount was covered by federal depository insurance or by pledged securities with the qualifying depository banks.
+As of June 30, 2018, the reported amount of the Agency's deposits was \$104,768 and the bank balance was \$104,768.
+Of the bank balance, the entire amount was covered by federal depository insurance.

 Investments - Oregon statutes authorize the Agency to invest in obligations of the U.S. Treasury and U.S. agencies, banker's acceptances, repurchase agreements, commercial paper rated A-1 by Standard & Poor's Corporation or P-1 by Moody's Commercial Paper Record, and the Local Governmental Investment Pool.
 The Agency has no credit risk policy or investment policy that would further limit its investment choices.